Museum of the History of Liskovytsia

-The Museum of the History of Liskovytsia (Музей історії Лісковиці) is a museum located in the district of Liskovytsia in the city of Chernihiv, which has been known since ancient Russian times, where artisans and townspeople lived.
+The Museum of the History of Liskovytsia (Музей історії Лісковиці) is a museum located in the district of Liskovytsia in the city of Chernihiv, which has been known since the time of Kyivan Rus' as the district where artisans and townspeople lived.

 History

 A. AND.
 Varenyk came up with the idea of creating a local historical museum in the city of Chernihiv, the capital of Chernihiv Oblast.
 Together with a group of people A. AND.
 Varenyk began creating a museum.
 The residents of the area were initially skeptical about the idea of this project, although there were more people who supported it.
 Valentyna Lutska, an employee of the historical museum who created the thematic structure of the museum, advised to "dilute" the numerous photographs with various household items and antiques.

 In June 2016, by order of the Ministry of Education and Science of Ukraine with the approval of the decision of the MES commission to award the museums the title "Exemplary Museum".